SvenTiigi/SwiftKit/README.md

 ```
 > This will create a new folder in your current directory named by the name of your Kit

-If you already created a directory for example `MyAwesomeKit` and you want to create the Kit inside this directory simply run:
+To create a Kit inside the current directory simply run:

 ```bash
 $ swiftkit new
 ```
+> This will infer the Kit name based on your directory name

 ## Kit-Structure 📦